MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 Many IoT solutions fail because of the difficulty of estimating long-term aggregated costs of various cloud services.
 It's critical to understand how much you're spending to run and operate all services involved.
 Without this understanding, it's common for budgets to run into the red, leaving you with ballooning costs.

 When you evaluate infrastructure costs, account for the basics first: storage, compute, and network.
 Then, you must account for all services your solution needs to ingest, egress, and prepare data for use in business decisions.
-Make sure to estimate costs based on the architecture of the solution when it's running at scale, not your PoC architecture.
+Make sure to estimate costs based on the architecture of the solution when it's running at scale in production, not your PoC architecture.
 Architecture and costs evolve rapidly after the PoC.

 Furthermore, don't overlook the long-term operational costs that increase in parallel with infrastructure costs.
 Examples include employing technicians to operate the solution, vendors to manage non-public clouds, and customer support teams.

 Your costs will depend greatly on the *chattiness* of your devices and the size of the messages your devices send.
 Chatty devices send many messages to the cloud every minute, while others are relatively quiet, only sending data every hour or more.
 Clarity about device chattiness and message size helps reduce the likelihood of over-provisioning, which leads to unused cloud capacity, or under-provisioning, which leads to elastic scale challenges.
-As you plan your IoT solution, consider carefully the size and frequency of the message payloads to ensure your infrastructure is the correct size for where you are today and ready to scale with you.
+As you plan your IoT solution, consider carefully the size and frequency of the message payloads to ensure your infrastructure is the correct size for where you're today and ready to scale with you.
+Be sure to consider the cost of developing new features as compared to using a *Platform as a Service* (PaaS) or *Application Platform as a Service* (aPaaS) based solution.

 ### Establish strategies for IoT technology ecosystems